ippontech/blog-usa/posts/serverless-architectures.md

 This architecture is an example of a dynamic voting web application, receiving information through SMS (using a BaaS service like Twilio or Amazon Pinpoint), aggregates the totals in a database and uses a file manager (S3 Bucket) to make the results available in real time.

-This architecture can be quickly generated using Infra As Code technologies (CloudFormation, Terraform).
+This architecture can be quickly generated using Infrastructure As Code technologies (CloudFormation, Terraform).

 ![alt](http://www.allthingsdistributed.com/images/serverless-webapp.png)